Death Game 1999

 "Death Game 1999" is a British comic science fiction/sport story published in the weekly anthologies Action and Battle Action from 8 May 1976 to 3 November 1979 by IPC Magazines.

-The story is centred around a highly violent gladiatorial futuristic sport, played by convicted prisoners.
+The story is centred around a highly violent gladiatorial futuristic sport reminiscent of Rollerball, played by convicted prisoners.
 Following the controversy which saw Action withdrawn from sale in October 1976, the story was retooled as the less violent "Spinball".
 After Action was folded into war comic Battle in 1977, the story was renamed a second time as "The Spinball Wars".

 Creation

 Devised by Action co-creator Geoff Kemp, "Death Game 1999" was heavily inspired by the successful science fiction film Rollerball; Roger Corman's Death Race 2000 has also been suggested as an influence.
 Part of the comic's appeal and image was featuring such stories when the movies themselves were largely unavailable to readers due to their certification.
 While Action had aimed to blood new writers, the story was written by the experienced Tom Tully, who had written the likes of "Kelly's Eye", "The Steel Claw" and "Mytek the Mighty" for Valiant in the 1960s, and had become one of the main writers of "Roy of the Rovers".
 However, he had shown he could adapt to the newer style Action was looking for with "The Team That Went To War" in Battle Picture Weekly.
 Like many of the stories in Action the art was farmed out to one of the European agencies used by IPC; in this case Alberto Giolitti's studio in Rome assigned Costa to the strip, though Ian Gibson contributed some of his earliest professional work to the first chapter.